Logipek/Personnal-Portfolio/README.md

 ### 🎯 Key Features:
 - **Dynamic presentation** of your skills and projects.
+- **Discord integration** for sending messages directly from the website using a Discord API.
+- **Spotify embed** for displaying the currently playing music using the Discord account ID
 - **Display GitHub repositories**, with a "Load more" button to show additional repositories.
 - **Projects Section** featuring detailed blog posts for each project, including links to demos or source code.
 - **Interactive contact form** with easy information management.